david26694/david-masip-blog/_posts/2020-05-09-feature-selection-part-1.md

 ---
 toc: false
 layout: post
-description: A critique to univariate methods
+description: A critique to univariate selection methods
 categories: [markdown]
 title: Feature selection part 1
 ---

-# Feature selection part 1: A critique to univariate methods

 The purpose of this post is to show the weaknesses of univariate feature selection methods.
 This methods usually go in the following way: